At a Glance

 Some tips for your application 🫡

-Craft a Compelling CV: Ensure your CV is up-to-date and clearly outlines your relevant experience in childcare, management, and any qualifications you hold.
-Use bullet points for clarity and focus on achievements that demonstrate your capability in a residential setting.
+Craft a Compelling CV: Ensure your CV is up-to-date and clearly outlines your experience in childcare, management skills, and any relevant qualifications.
+Use bullet points for clarity and focus on achievements that demonstrate your impact in previous roles.

 How to prepare for a job interview at TLT Consultants Ltd